 Combination pills contain two hormones that prevent ovulation.
 The first pill is taken on the Sunday following a woman's period.
 These pills take 7 days to become fully effective.

 An intrauterine device (IUD) is a small device inserted into the uterus.
-With typical usage, these devices are more than 99 percent effective.
+With

 The copper IUD causes inflammation in the uterus that kills sperm.
 It begins working immediately after a doctor inserts it, and can remain effective for up to 12 years.
 Hormonal IUDs such as Liletta, Mirena, and Skyla prevent ovulation with the hormone progestin.